CartoDB/Windshaft-cartodb/docs/named_maps.md

 ### Placeholder Format

-Placeholders are variables that can be placed in your MapConfig, and template.json file's, SQL or CartoCSS options.
+Placeholders are variables that can be placed in your MapConfig template.json file.
 Placeholders need to be defined with a `type` and a default value for MapConfigs.
 See details about defining a MapConfig `type` for [Layergoup configurations](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#layergroup-configurations).

 Valid placeholder names start with a letter and can only contain letters, numbers, or underscores.
 They have to be written between the `<%=` and `%>` strings in order to be replaced.